KentStateWeb/rwd/class/syllabus/index.md

 * Computers will be provided for in-class work, but you may be asked to share with another student.
 Students will also be permitted to work on these computers outside of class, when needed.
 * We will be using a variety of free and paid software programs and tools.
 * Paid software may only be used on university-owned computers and will be provided at no charge.
 If you would like to use paid software on your personal computer, you will need to purchase a license.
-* Software programs and tools to be used in the course include: Sketch, Illustrator, Atom, GitHub, Git, web browsers and Google Drive.
+* Software programs and tools to be used in the course include: Sketch, Illustrator, Atom, GitHub, web browsers and Google Drive.

 ### Communicating with the Instructor